 Apart from the previously mentioned fees, the app makes it possible for the customers to tip a Dasher.
 It is a common practice to tip 15%, though if you think that a driver did an exceptional job, you can always be more generous.

 - Delivery fee depends on a restaurant, and on the current demand for orders.
-It is usually between $2 and $6.
-If you order food from a good restaurant when the demand is particularly high, the delivery fee will be higher.
-It is possible for the customers to avoid this fee by subscribing to DashPass and placing at least $12 orders from DashPass-eligible restaurants.
-DashPass is available in only some areas and costs $9.99.
+It is possible for the customers to avoid this fee by subscribing to DashPass and placing orders from DashPass-eligible restaurants.
+DashPass is available in only some areas.
 If you don't have time to cook on your own, which means that you order food frequently, then it might help you save some money.

 - The service fee helps the company run the operations and maintain the platform.
 This fee is about 10% of your order.

-- Small order fee - if you place a small order (the definition of a small order depends on the local market, though usually, it is below $10), you might be charged $2.
+- Small order fee - if you place a small order, you might be charged a few bucks.

 How to Earn More as a DoorDash Driver?